Shashank-raut1999/Digital-VLSI-SoC-Design-And-Planning/Day3/AA_Day3.md

    -  ![image](https://github.com/Shashank-raut1999/SoC/assets/165283786/700f06dd-2d72-4dbc-86bd-500cd345bccf)
    -   We are now able to see the drc warnings(white regions) in the misplaced polyresistance regions.

+## Correctly Implementing poly resistor spacing

-## How to correctly implement poly resistor spacing to diff and tap?
+ - How to correctly implement poly resistor spacing to diff and tap?
  - To do this, we need to again make the changes in the **sky130A.tech** file using similar steps we did earlier.
  - Following changes are to be made:
  - ![image](https://github.com/Shashank-raut1999/SoC/assets/165283786/13a20057-a46b-4115-9baa-139047b74185)